populse/populse_mia/docs/source/documentation/preferences.rst

 Global preferences
 ^^^^^^^^^^^^^^^^^^

     * Auto save
         * When auto save is enabled, the project is saved after each actions done in the Data Browser.

     * Clinical mode
-      * When user mode is enabled, more default tags (ex.
-Age, Sex, Pathologie, etc.) are stored in the database and the process library is disabled (no pipeline creation).
+        * When ``Clinical mode`` is enabled, more default tags (ex.
+Age, Sex, Pathologie, etc.) are stored in the database.

     * Admin mode
         * Get extended rights (delete projects, processes, etc.).

     * Version 1 controller
-      * Use Capsul controler version 1 (Should be soon delated)
+        * If selected, uses the populse_mia V1 controller GUI.
+Otherwise, it uses the populse_mia V2 controller (based on caspul).
+In some cases, using the V1 controller will give better results than the V2.

     * Number of thumbnails in Data Browser
-      * Set number of thumbnails wanted in Data Browser
+        * Set number of thumbnails wanted in Data Browser.

     * Radiological orientation in miniviewer (data browser)
-      * Use radiological orientation in MRIConv (data browser)
+        * Uses radiological orientation if selected.
+Otherwise, neurological orientation is used.

 Projects preferences
 ^^^^^^^^^^^^^^^^^^^^

     * Projects folder
         * Sets the folder where the projects are stored.

-  * Number of projects in "Saved projects"
+    * Number of projects in ``Saved projects``
-      * Sets the number of the visualized projects under "Saved projects" action of the menu bar.
+        * Sets the number of the visualized projects under ``Saved projects`` action of the menu bar (File > Saved projects).

 POPULSE third party preferences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     * Absolute path to MRIManager.jar
-      * Sets the path to the executable file of MRI File Manager (usually stored in the "MRIFileManager" folder next to "populse_mia" install path, `if populse_mia was installed in user mode <../installation/user_installation.html>`_).
+        * Sets the path to the executable file of MRI File Manager (usually stored in the "MRIFileManager" folder next to ``populse_mia`` install path, `if populse_mia was installed in user mode <../installation/user_installation.html>`_).
-	 * e.g.  /home/ArthurBlair/.populse_mia/MRIFileManager/MRIManager.jar
+	   * e.g.  /home/user/.populse_mia/MRIFileManager/MRIManager.jar

 External ressources preferences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  * Absolute path to the external resources data: some processes may require external data to function properly (as TPM.nii for SPM or template):
-    * `MiaResources <https://gricad-gitlab.univ-grenoble-alpes.fr/condamie/miaresources>`_  folder that contains the resources needeed to use populse_mia and mia_processes in some cas( ROI, templates, ect ..)
-    * Sets the path to the external resources data (MiaResources)
+    * Some processes may require external data to function correctly (such as ROIs, templates, etc.).
+The folder containing this resource data can be defined here.
+The `following data <https://gricad-gitlab.univ-grenoble-alpes.fr/condamie/miaresources>`_ can be used by default.

 .. _pipeline-label: